TomzxCode/llm-conversations-viewer/README.md

 ### Quick Start

 1. Open [index.html](index.html) in a modern web browser
-2. Upload your conversation export file:
+2. Load your conversation export file:
-   - Click the upload button in the sidebar, or
+   - **Upload**: Click the upload button in the sidebar
-   - Drag and drop a .json or .zip file onto the page
+   - **Drag & Drop**: Drag and drop a .json or .zip file onto the page
+   - **URL Import**: Enter a URL in the input field or use `?url=https://example.com/conversations.json`
 3. Select a conversation from the sidebar to view

+> **Note**: Conversations loaded from URLs are not persisted to localStorage and will be cleared on page refresh.

 ### Supported Export Formats